 The non-linear nature of the design thinking process makes it possible for design teams and the entire product development team to re-visit each step at any stage of the product design or development process.
-Each step feeds the other in the design thinking process, thus, making it a constant loop of learning and formulating ideas.
-Design thinking can be applied to develop products and services that will meet the challenges of the modern world.
+Each step feeds the other in the design thinking process.
+Thus, making it a constant loop of learning and formulating ideas.
+Organizations use design thinking to create goods and services that can handle the demands of the contemporary world.

 Wicked problems that our world is currently facing like climate crisis, plastic pollution, garbage disposal, and many more can be solved with the help of the design thinking approach.
-Learning about this innovative approach of design thinking will help individuals participate in the creation of several life-changing solutions that will have a positive impact on the present world population and the future generation.
+Therefore, Learning about this innovative approach of design thinking will help individuals participate in the creation of several life-changing solutions.
+Moreover, this will have a positive impact on the present world population and the future generation.